PatLaCisay/3-tier-app/README.md

 If another dev wants to use our images, he just have to pull them from DockerHub and won't have to build them again.
 This process saves time, a crucial factor of the following practice : pipelines.

+## GitHub action practice

+**2-1 What are testcontainers?**

+Test containers are java libs that allows you to run bunch of containers to test your app.